NatalieC001/Cloudinary-AI-Upscaler-Blender-Add-on/README.md

 - N-panel tab in the **Image Editor** called **Cloudinary**
 - Secure input for Cloud Name, API Key, API Secret (hidden by default and kept sepperate as part of blender prefs not scene data)
 - **Test Connection** button to verify credentials
-- Drag-and-drop file field (or click to browse/pick file)
+- Drag-and-drop file into Image* (or click to browse/pick file)
 - One-click **Upscale** button that appears once a file is selected
-- Optional button to upscale the **active image** if it has a valid filepath on disk
 - Uses Cloudinary transformations: `e_upscale`, `q_auto`, `f_auto`
 - Clears clipboard with the final upscaled URL and opens it automatically